Garrett Gilkey

-Garrett Gilkey (born July 9, 1990) is a former American football guard who played in the National Football League (NFL).
-He was drafted by the Cleveland Browns in the seventh round of the 2013 NFL Draft and also played for the Tampa Bay Buccaneers.
-He played college football at Chadron State.
+Garrett Gilkey (born July 9, 1990) is an American former professional football player who was a guard in the National Football League (NFL).
+He played college football for the Chadron State Eagles.
+He was selected by the Cleveland Browns in the seventh round of the 2013 NFL draft and also played for the Tampa Bay Buccaneers.

-Early life and college career
+Early life and college

 Gilkey was born in Lemont, Illinois, a village southwest of Chicago.
 Gilkey grew up in Naperville and moved with his parents and four siblings to the town of Sandwich, Illinois at age 12.
 As a freshman, Gilkey attended Sandwich Community High School but transferred to Aurora Christian High School in nearby Aurora.

 After graduating from Aurora Christian High in 2008, Gilkey enrolled at Chadron State College, an NCAA Division II school in northwestern Nebraska.
 At Chadron State, Gilkey played in 37 games with 34 starts and earned first-team All-American honors from D2Football.com.
 Gilkey was one of three Division II players invited to the 2012 Senior Bowl.

 Professional career

 Cleveland Browns

-On April 27, 2013, he was selected by the Cleveland Browns in the seventh round, 227 overall pick of the 2013 NFL Draft.
-On May 24, 2013, he agreed to a four-year deal with the Cleveland Browns.
+On April 27, 2013, Gilkey was selected by the Cleveland Browns in the seventh round with the 227th overall pick in the 2013 NFL draft.
+On May 24, 2013, he agreed to a four-year deal with the Browns.